imagej/imagej.github.io/_pages/Clojure_Scripting.md

       (exec (str "xmms2 jump " track-number)
             (fn [lines] lines)))

-The above is an extract from a clojure GUI for XMMS2, available at github {% include github org='acardona ' repo='xmms2-clj ' label='xmms2-gui ' %}.
+The above is an extract from a clojure GUI for XMMS2, available at github {% include github org='acardona' repo='xmms2-clj' label='xmms2-gui' %}.

 Creating a derivative of a function
 -----------------------------------